adobe/target-sdk-testing/README.md

 1. Download the [updateTestSchema.sh](https://raw.githubusercontent.com/adobe/target-sdk-testing/main/src/updateTestSchema.sh) file from this repo into the target SDK.
 1. Edit `updateTestSchema.sh` and change the `TEST_SCHEMA_DESTINATION_FOLDER` variable to the path for where you want the `schema` folder to live within the target SDK repo.
-1. Set file permissions for execute: `chmod +x updateTestSchema.sh`
+1. Set file permissions to execute: `chmod +x updateTestSchema.sh`
 1. Execute the script from the repo root folder: `./updateTestSchema.sh`

 ## Updating to the latest schema

-To update to the latest test schema, simply execute the `updateTestSchema.sh` script.
+To update to the latest test schema, simply execute the `updateTestSchema.sh` script at any time.

 ```bash
 ./updateTestSchema.sh
 ```

-That's it!
-The script makes sure all the test schema files are updated from the `target-sdk-testing` repo and merged to the target SDK repo.

 ## Usage

+To use the schema, you will need to create a test that reads the test suite files, and dynamically instruments tests based on the definitions.

 ### Read the test suites and hydrate the artifacts

 1. When the test begins, it lists the `.json` files within `schema/models`.
 Each `TEST_SUITE_XXXXXX.json` file represents a suite of tests to execute.
 1. Each `TEST_SUITE_XXXXXX.json` file is read and parsed.
 1. The json tree within `TEST_SUITE_XXXXXX.json` is traversed, looking for properties named `artifact` with a value that begins with `TEST_ARTIFACT_`.
 In every case, the artifact value is then replaced with the json content of the corresponding artifact in the `schema/artifacts` folder.
-For example, if `TEST_SUITE_AB_SIMPLE.json` has an `artifact` property set to `TEST_ARTIFACT_AB_SIMPLE`, then the contents of `schema/artifacts/TEST_ARTIFACT_AB_SIMPLE.json` replace the value for `artifact`.
+For example, if `schema/models/TEST_SUITE_AB_SIMPLE.json` has an `artifact` property set to `TEST_ARTIFACT_AB_SIMPLE`, then the contents of `schema/artifacts/TEST_ARTIFACT_AB_SIMPLE.json` replaces the value for `artifact`.

 ### Run the test suites

-To use the schema, you need to write a dynamic test that iterates over the test suites and runs each test using the designated criteria.
-To see a working example check out the [Node.js test runner](https://github.com/adobe/target-nodejs-sdk/blob/main/packages/target-decisioning-engine/test/decisioning.spec.js)
-Here's the gist of how it needs to work...

 For each test suite file...

 1. Setup mocks
-   * The request for artifact must be mocked so that the `artifact` specified for the suite is returned when the SDK requests it.
+   * The request for the artifact must be mocked so that the `artifact` specified for the suite is returned when the SDK requests it.
 If an `artifact` is specified in the test itself, use it instead.
    * Mock the geo response if a `mockGeo` object is specified in the test.
    * Lock the system date to the `mockDate` if one is specified for the test.
 1. Initialize the SDK using the `conf` object from the suite.
 If a `conf` is specified in the test itself, use it instead.
-1. Make a getOffers call, passing in the `input` object from the test.
+1. Make a `getOffers` call, passing in the `input` object specified in the test.
 1. Validate
-  * Validate the result from the getOffers call contains the keys and values specified in the `output` object.
+   * Validate the result from the `getOffers` call contains the keys and values specified within the `output` object.
-  * If `notificationOutput` is specified within the test, validate that a notification was sent and that it contains the keys and values specified in `notificationOutput`.
+   * If `notificationOutput` is specified within the test, validate that a notification was sent and that it contains the keys and values specified within `notificationOutput`.
 If `notificationOutput` is null, verify that no notifications were sent.

+To see a working example check out the [Node.js test runner](https://github.com/adobe/target-nodejs-sdk/blob/main/packages/target-decisioning-engine/test/decisioning.spec.js)

 ### Test Models

+#### Suite

-The `TEST_SUITE_XXXXXX.json` file has the following properties.
+The `schema/models/TEST_SUITE_XXXXXX.json` files have the following properties.

 | property    | description                                                                                                                                                                                                              |
 |-------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|